blukatdevelopment/UnchainedWorldsOld/character_creation/classes/thief.md

 ## Skills
-You are proficient in stealth and 3 from the following:
+You are proficient in the following:
+- Pickpocketing
+- Stealth
 - Acrobatics
 - Athletics
 - Deception
-- Insight
-- Intimidation
-- Investigation
-- Perception
-- Performance
-- Persuasion
-- Sleight of hand

 ## Starting equipment
 - 10 darts